-Scaleway's products are deployed across multiple datacenter in the world.
+Scaleway's products are hosted in multiple datacenters around the world.

-For performance and legal reasons, some products are splitted by Region or by Availability Zones.
-When using such product, you can choose the location that best fits your needs (based on country, latency, environmental considerations etc).
+For both performance and legal reasons, some products are available in different Regions and/or Availability Zones.
+This allows you to choose the location that best fits your needs (based on country, latency, environmental considerations etc).

 For regionalized products, you can specify the region in the endpoint via this pattern:

-In order to deploy highly available application, a region can be splitted in many Availability Zones (AZ).
-Latency between multiple AZ of the same region are low as they have a common network layer.
+To allow for the deployment of highly available applications, a region can contain multiple Availability Zones (AZ).
+Latency between multiple AZs within the same region is low as they share a common network layer.